wojiaoziyou/git_HOTH/README.md

-This is the project folder for the final project of ENG96C
+This is a learning project about git